Handwritten Notes & Audience Development

 The Segments dimension lets you create and analyze specific audiences based on how they interact with your site.

-If you run an eCommerce site, you can check out the demographics for customers who purchased a particular product.
+If you run an eCommerce site, you can check out the demographics of customers who purchased a particular product.
 You can also target users who have visited specific pages or who found your site through a specific ad campaign.

 Acquisition, Behavior, and Conversion Metrics